johngodlee/geosci_linux_intro/geosci_linux_intro.md

 cd ..
 ```

+The `..` two dots are shorthand for the directory directly above the one you are in.

-To jump back to the home directory from anywhere, just type `cd` without specifying any directory:
+To jump back to the `home` directory from anywhere, just type `cd` without specifying any directory:

 ```
 cd
 ```

+Try this out by `cd`ing into a directory of your choice, then jumping back to the `home` directory using `cd`.

 ### Creating directories and files